-The ELPA written test for LANG 1002 students will be held on September 7 and 8.
-You can also choose when to take your written test.
-Please report to the test venue at least 30 minutes before the start of the test.
+The ELPA written test for LANG 1003 students will be held on May 17.
+Please report to the test venue at least 20 minutes before the start of the test.

-Online registration will start on August 30 (9 am) and close on September 4 (5 pm).
-You will receive a message when the registration system is open.
+Online registration for the speaking test will start on April 1 (9 am) and close on April 30 (5 pm).

 Can I change the time for my test?